 Am I Eligible To Make A Personal Injury Claim?

-2. Did an accident happen because of the defendant’s negligence?
+- Did an accident happen because the defendant breached that duty?

-3. Did you suffer physical or mental harm as a result of the accident?
+- Have you suffered physical or mental harm as a result of the accident?

-It’s important to prove negligence in any personal injury claim.
+It’s important to prove a breach of duty of care in any personal injury claim.
 This is, essentially, where the other party doesn’t take proper care when they’re supposed to.
 For instance, a driver who caused a car accident injuring passengers because they were using their phone will have been negligent.
 Similarly, if an employee fell off a ladder at work because their employer had failed to replace it even though they knew it was broken would also have been negligent.

 As part of our free consultation, we could check for negligence for you and also check whether it’s clear who the claim needs to be made against as that’s not always the case.
 For example, if you’ve been injured in a shop, do you sue the retailer or the building owner?